-- 1. At the end of the missed school day, check the Google Classroom site, your teachers' websites or call your homework buddy to ask about make-up work. - 2.
+- 1. At the end of the missed school day, check your teachers' Google Classroom sites or call your homework buddy to ask about make-up work. - 2.
 Upon returning to school, deliver your absence note to your homeroom teacher. - 3.
 In addition, make arrangements with teachers to gather and hand in make-up work.